 Every year, the Bühnenverein publishes a set of theatre statistics and performance statistics with all relevant information regarding theatre activities in Germany, Austria and Switzerland.
 Since 1909, it has published Die Deutsche Bühne (The German Stage), a review that focuses primarily on theatre and musical theatre work.
 The publication Theater und Orchester in Deutschland - Theatres and Orchestras in Germany - gives a compact overview of the German theatre and orchestra landscape in three languages.
 Specialist literature is also available on a number of specific topics, as is documentation and a brochure entitled Berufe am Theater (A Career in the Theatre).
 The Bühnenverein regularly contributes to general discussions in the form of up-to-date specialist articles, position papers and press releases.

 The Bühnenverein organises symposia, conferences and panel discussions on a variety of individual themes.
 In addition to this, it offers regular training events and seminars for its members.

-In 2017, the members elected Ulrich Khuon, head of the Deutsches Theater Berlin, as President of the Deutscher Bühnenverein.
+In 2020, the members elected Dr. Carsten Brosda, Minister of Culture and Media of the Free and Hanseatic City of Hamburg, as President of the Deutscher Bühnenverein.
 Since 2017, the office of Director and CEO has been held by company lawyer Marc Grandmontagne.
 The other members of the presidium are also the chairpersons of the individual subgroups of the Bühnenverein.